isomerpages/pmo-nccs/media/press-release/_posts/2021-11-4-singapore-to-phase-out-unabated-coal-power.md

 ---
 layout: post
 title: Joint Press Release by NCCS, MTI and MSE: Singapore to phase out unabated coal power by 2050
+subtitle: 4 November 2021
 permalink: /media/press-release/singapore-to-phase-out-unabated-coal-power
 ---

+### JOINT PRESS RELEASE BY NCCS, MTI AND MSE: SINGAPORE TO PHASE OUT UNABATED COAL POWER BY 2050

+4 November 2021

 Singapore has joined the Powering Past Coal Alliance (PPCA) at the 26th Conference of Parties (COP-26) to the United Nations Framework Convention on Climate Change (UNFCCC) in Glasgow, one of 27 new members and one of the first countries in Asia to do so.
 Singapore has also signed the Global Coal to Clean Power Transition statement initiated by the UK COP26 Presidency.